 I’ve got another cake mix recipe and this time it’s Cake Mix Gingerbread Donuts with a simple icing and sprinkled with cinnamon sugar!
-They are super simple to make and the perfect holiday treat that’s also great for Christmas brunch.
+They are super simple to make, the perfect holiday treat that’s also great for Christmas brunch, and they taste delicious.

 If you love the deep rich flavor you get with gingerbread than you’ll love these donuts.
 You literally just combine the ingredients and bake in a donut pan… so simple!